solid/specification/CONTRIBUTING.md

 We accept different types of contributions as described below.

+To ensure that anyone can follow along a contribution and support verification, provide citations to significant units of information, e.g., references to specific requirements in technical reports, decisions made in a formal meeting.
+To promote accountable discourse, request citations when questioning uncited claims.

 ### Discussions

 If you'd like help troubleshooting a pull request (PR) you're working on, have a